iachettifederico/bedtime-stories/stories/fantasy/the_sleepy_dragon.md

 ---
 title: "The Sleepy Dragon"
-author: "Claude"
+author: "Unknown"
-read_time_minutes: 3
-source: "Original Story (2025)"
+source: "Public Domain"
 ---

-# The Sleepy Dragon

 In the highest tower of Castle Cloudpeak lived Dozbert, the sleepiest dragon in all the land.